Overview

 “Permanent supportive housing” is widely recognized as the most successful and cost-effective strategy for ending chronic homelessness.

-Anne Frank House has employed this approach successfully for more than 30 years—providing permanent housing and social services support for homeless men and women with chronic mental illness.
+Anne Frank House has employed this approach successfully for 36 years—providing permanent housing and social services support for homeless men and women with chronic mental illness.

 * Source: Office of Mayor Muriel Bowser.
 Point-in-Time survey conducted January 26, 2022.